kcho9803/DL_and_AdS_CFT/README.md

 ![alt text](https://github.com/kcho9803/DL_and_AdS_CFT/blob/main/TrainedMetric.png?raw=true)

-Loss is decreased around 2, which is a large progress.
+Loss is decreased around 3.2, which is a large progress.
-However, the learned metric looks somewhat flipped, despite the small error.
+However, the learned metric is not accurate enough.
-There must be some silly mistake in the code.

 References
 ----------------------